S3-working-group/s3-practical-guide/src/focused-interactions/retrospective.md

 4. Decide what to do
 5. Close the retrospective

-Many differenct activities for each phase can be found at [plans-for-retrospectives.com](http://www.plans-for-retrospectives.com/)
+Many different activities for each phase can be found at [plans-for-retrospectives.com](http://www.plans-for-retrospectives.com/)